djo1975/Bookstore/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖Bookstore: add reducers and actions<a name="about-project"></a>
+# 📖Bookstore: Use Redux in React components<a name="about-project"></a>

-**Bookstore: add reducers and actions**

-In this step, you will implement Redux Toolkit inside of a React application.
-You will:

-- Setup a Redux store
-- Create a slice to save your state and reducers
+**Bookstore: Use Redux in React components**

+In this step you will use a Redux store to display books.
+You'll implement react-redux in order to connect your store and then access your state variables (accessed through useSelector) and state modifiers (which will be a combination of a reducer and useDispatch).

 ## 🛠 Built With <a name="built-with"></a>